Serendipity at Palabras Bookstore

 After two weeks of self-care, healing, and a hermit-like artists state, I decided to get out the house.
 It was a warm yet overcast Thursday in Phoenix, Arizona.

 I had first visited a couple years prior when I lived in the Coronado district neighborhood.
-I had also dropped in to the open mic a couple weeks before to share my poetry and listen to some talented musicians, comedians, other poets, and storytellers.
+I also dropped in on the open mic a couple weeks prior to share my poetry and listen to some talented musicians, comedians, other poets, and storytellers.

-But this day I was looking to connect with the store owner and perhaps a couple other chance artists and share more and listen more.
+But this day I was looking to connect with the store owner and perhaps meet a couple more artists.
 I opened myself to the possibility of shared creativity.
 And my, did I get that and so much more.
 Serendipity had different plans for me.

-As I walked through the back door, I saw a variety of books that caught my attention as well as posted community fliers.
+After walking through the back door, I busied myself with a variety of interesting titles along with some community flyers.
 As I did, I couldn’t help but overhear the store co-owner, Chawa, and another woman talking and shuffling chairs into a circle.
 I made my way along the bookshelf picking up titles and squinting to read others.

 “Hello, there!
 My name is Kathy.”